-The National Renewable Energy Laboratory's (NREL) HyDRA database was used to supply county-level, industrial natural gas and electricity costs (NREL, 2019).
+The National Renewable Energy Laboratory's (NREL) HyDRA database was used to supply county-level, industrial natural gas and electricity costs and verified as needed with data from the U.S. Energy Information Administration (EIA) (NREL, 2019, EIA 2020).
 Natural gas is not available via pipeline in all locations, thus the EIA natural gas pipeline dataset was also used to place candidates within five miles of the pipeline (EIA, 2019).
 To ensure a local workforce, the final layer is a buffer layer that forces candidates to be placed within 10 miles of locations with a minimum population of 300 people (ESRI, 2019).
-One candidate was allowed to be selected in each cell of a one decimal degree by one decimal degree grid.
+Candidates were not allowed to be placed within 25 miles of each other.
 The selected candidates represented the location with the lowest estimated costs within each cell.
-For the study region, the number of candidates was further reduced to include only the 40 best candidates which were then used in the optimization analysis.
+For the study region, the number of candidates was further reduced to include only the 35 best candidates which were then used in the optimization analysis.